zhiming99/rpc-frmwrk/rpc/security/README.md

   Depending on the linux distribution, the kerberos package name could be slightly different.
   * On a Fedora machine, you can `dnf install krb5-server`, and dnf will install all the necessary packages for you.
   * On a Raspberry Pi, you can use `apt install krb5-kdc` and apt will install all the necessary packages for you.
-  * After the successful installation, you need to made changes to the `/etc/krb5.conf` and add the user and service accounts. and the following is a sample krb5 for reference.
-If your kdc does not have a dns entry, use the ip address as in the `[realms]` section instead or add the domain name in `/etc/hosts`.
+  * After the successful installation, you need to made changes to the `/etc/krb5.conf` and add the user and service accounts.
+And the following is a sample krb5 for reference.
+If your kdc does not have a dns entry, use the ip address as in the`[realms]` section instead or add the domain name in `/etc/hosts`.
 ```
     [logging]
         default = FILE:/var/log/krb5libs.log